 On leaving school Mike followed in the footsteps of his father and worked as a Labourer in the building trade.

-Motivated by the freezing cold conditions during the winter months Mike took the decision to go back into education as a mature student at Manchester University.
+Motivated by the freezing cold conditions during the winter months Mike took the decision to go back into education as a mature student at Manchester Metropolitan University.
 He graduated in 1999 with a PGCE.

 Mike then went on to become a primary school teacher, at Springfield Primary, Sale, before becoming involved in politics and has often found his teaching skills invaluable in political life.

 He was first elected to Manchester City Council in Northenden ward in 1991, where he served as the local Councillor until 2008.
 As a Manchester Councillor Mike became the Executive Member for Arts and Leisure in 2007, overseeing the investment strategy which has led to the transformation of Manchester Central Library.

 From 2008 to 2011 Mike worked for James Purnell, Member of Parliament for Stalybridge and Hyde and his successor Jonathan Reynolds.
 He went on to become an advisor to the leader at Tameside Council from 2011 to 2014.

 In 2013 Mike was appointed Acting Chief Executive of Movement for Change, an organisation that builds movements that mobilise the power of people to take action, an approach he has taken into his work as a Member of Parliament.
 Whilst in this role Mike was involved in high profile campaigns to tackle rogue landlords and legal loan sharks.

 Mike was elected as the Member of Parliament for Wythenshawe and Sale East in a by-election on 14th February 2014.